 locktest runs and fails, then the filesystem is not suitable for running Splunk.

 Considerations regarding file descriptors (FDs) on *nix systems

 Splunk allocates file descriptors on *nix systems for actively monitored files, forwarder connections, deployment clients, users running searches, and so on.

-Usually, the default file descriptor limit (
+Usually, the default file descriptor limit (controlled by the

 The more tasks your Splunk instance is doing, the more FDs it will need, so you should increase the ulimit value if you start to see your instance run into problems with low FD limits.

 For more information, read about ulimit in the Troubleshooting Manual.

 This consideration is not applicable to Windows-based systems.

 When choosing to use Network File System (NFS) as a storage medium for Splunk indexing, it is important to consider all of the ramifications of file level storage.

 Splunk strongly recommends that you use block level storage rather than file level storage for indexing your data.